Image

 Under RSMo § 565.024, first-degree involuntary manslaughter is recklessly causing someone else’s death.
 “Recklessly” is defined as knowing there is a serious risk that their actions could cause harm, but they ignore that risk and do it anyway, acting more carelessly than a reasonable person would in that same situation.

-Manslaughter vs. Murder in Mexico, MO: Why the Difference Matters
+Manslaughter vs. Murder in Mexico, MO: What’s the Difference—and Why It Matters

 The distinction between manslaughter and murder in Mexico, MO plays a critical role in determining both the severity of the charges and the potential penalties.